-While you are checking for air pressure in your tires, don’t forget to check for dry rot, cracks, flat spots, and other damages.
-It’s essential to check for these issues and get them fixed as they can cause a tire blowout, thereby causing handling problems.
+While checking for air pressure in your tires, don’t forget to check for dry rot, cracks, flat spots, and other damages.
+It’s essential to check for these issues and fix them as they can cause a tire blowout, causing handling problems.

 When checking the tires, make sure to take the time to inspect the brake pads and lines.
 If you didn’t replace brake pads earlier and used them through the end of last season, now is the best time to replace them.
 This is because frequent use can damage and wear them off.

 Moreover, brakes in the front and rear should be tested separately to see if they work perfectly.
 One of the best ways to check their performance is to listen for squealing and scraping noise.
 Such noises indicate that brakes are troublesome and must be fixed.